School of Nursing Student Handbook

 - Promotes a professional environment that includes accountability, high-level communication skills, advocacy for patients, and abilities to analyze information regarding quality initiatives for improvement of patient care across nursing and interprofessional teams.
 (Essential III, Essential VII)

-- Advocates for the value and role of the profession nurse while employing collaborative strategies in the design, coordination, and evaluation of patient-centered care.
+- Advocates for the value and role of the professional nurse while employing collaborative strategies in the design, coordination, and evaluation of patient-centered care.
 (Essential VII)

 - Synthesizes social determinants of health and research data to design and deliver evidence-based, culturally relevant clinical interventions and strategies.
 (Essential III, Essential IV, Essential VIII, Essential IX)